 Regardless of the time of year, forget about thick coats and choose something that can pack down small in your bag.

 Packing for a European river cruise does not mean you have to pack half your clothes, or buy anything special for that matter.
-If you follow my packing list, and customise it to make it your own, I promise you will have plenty to wear, and will be comfortable and stylish no matter where your cruise is taking you.
+If you follow my packing list for what to wear on a European river cruise, and customise it to make it your own, I promise you will have plenty to wear, and will be comfortable and stylish no matter where your cruise is taking you.

 If you have a packing dilemma, why don’t you get in touch with me at email@example.com?
 I’d be delighted to help you out with your question and you may just inspire a future post on frugal first class travel.